Angel-125/MOLE/GameData/WildBlueIndustries/MOLE/Readme.txt

 1.30.0
 This has been a long time coming, but the 10+ year-old template system, which was a holdover from the earliest days of Multipurpose Colony Modules, is being retired in favor of the more flexible Omni Converter and Omni Storage system.
-Existing parts are deprecated, so your existing bases are safe.
-But new bases will use the new Omni system instead.

 BE SURE TO DELETE YOUR WildBlueIndustries/000WildBlueTools folder if you have one!